Skip to content

 • inappropriate removal of asbestos.

-A health and safety representative (HSR) can issue a provisional improvement notice (PIN) to any person they reasonably believe is contravening or has contravened a provision of the Work Health and Safety Act 2011, provided that the alleged contravention to which the PIN relates is a matter that affects, or may affect, the health or safety of workers in the work group represented by the HSR.
+A HSR can issue a PIN to any person they reasonably believe is contravening or has contravened a provision of the Work Health and Safety Act 2011 (WHS Act), provided that the alleged contravention to which the PIN relates is a matter that affects, or may affect, the health or safety of workers in the work group represented by the HSR.

-The power of the HSR to issue a PIN is not limited to the person conducting a business or undertaking (PCBU) who determines the work group that the HSR represents.
+The power of the HSR to issue a PIN is not limited to the PCBU who determines the work group that the HSR represents.

 Example (This example is indicative and provided as guidance only)